oryabkov/SCFD-mesh_proto/DESCRIPTION.md

 Virtual nodes and faces are stored through 'master' node or 'master' face id.
 Basically all nodes and faces that belong to the group of specific virtual node or face are assigned a special id which is virtual node or face id.
 There is strict agreement that 'master' node or 'master' face id is id of one of its physical nodes or faces.
 This agreement makes some operations easier.
-For example, when we need to store some graph (for example, graph of incidence from nodes to elements), we need to create only one special 'virtual' case of this graph - from phisical entities to virtual entities (from phisical nodes to virtual elements, in example).
-There is no need to create separate virtual entity to phisical or virtual entity graph because virtual entities ids are subset of physical entities ids.
+For example, we don't need to create separate partiotioning or map for virtual entities.